 Oíche Ghaelach, creates a special atmosphere of hospitality where traditional music, song and story are enjoyed with time for a cupán tae.
 Bíonn fáilte fé leith roimh éinne gur maith leo bheith páirteach sna himeachtaí idir ceol, amhrán, filíocht agus scéal.

-A series of heritage books had been published between 1985 and 2001 under the initial guidance of the late Canon Edward White.
-The six volumes were well received in the parish and particularly sought by those who had moved away and held cherished memories of the people and places of their youth.
-In 2010 the Heritage Group appointed an editorial committee from amongst its members and a further two volumes were added to the Cloughjordan Heritage Series.
+A series of heritage books had been published since 1985 under the initial guidance of the late Canon Edward White.
+The volumes were well received in the parish and particularly sought by those who had moved away and held cherished memories of the people and places of their youth.
+In 2010 the Heritage Group appointed an editorial committee from amongst its members and further volumes were added to the Cloughjordan Heritage Series.
 It is hoped to publish a photographic record of the area soon.

-In the past four years pupils of the four primary schools in the parish have been presented with some poems by Thomas MacDonagh.
-Through the guidance of their teachers each year the children study a designated poem and present an artistic reflection on some lines or theme within the poems.
+In the following four years pupils of the four primary schools in the parish were presented with some poems by Thomas MacDonagh.
+Through the guidance of their teachers each year the children studied a designated poem and present an artistic reflection on some lines or theme within the poems.
 Thanks to kind sponsors these poems can be read on display boards throughout Knocknacree Wood, the place of inspiration for several of Thomas’ poems.

 During the year the Heritage Group participates in national events such as Heritage Week, Culture Night and National Tree Week.
 It is one of the most active local groups in Cloughjordan.

-The current focus of the group is helping with the development of the Thomas MacDonagh Centre.
+The group is helping with the development of the Thomas MacDonagh Centre.
 This is based around the former home of the MacDonagh family and has been extended to include a museum, library and research facility, art gallery and resource for family stories in the Cloughjordan area.